Sleeve Gastrectomy (Gastric Sleeve) is the most commonly performed bariatric surgery.

 1. Restrictive procedures that decrease food intake.
 This includes SLEEVE GASTRECTOMY (also known as Gastric Sleeve and Vertical Sleeve Gastrectomy) and gastric banding.

-Sleeve Gastrectomy: Not only limits how much can be eaten at one time, but also decreases hunger between meals by pressure in the upper stomach and removal of the part of the stomach responsible for the ‘appetite hormone’ (Ghrelin).
+Sleeve Gastrectomy: Not only limits how much can be eaten at one time, but also decreases hunger and appetite by pressure in the upper stomach and removal of the part of the stomach responsible for the ‘appetite hormone’ (Ghrelin).

 WHAT IS SLEEVE GASTRECTOMY?